-Carrying a bright red backpack, Michael Bates, a conservative politician has been walking since April 22, 2011 in hopes of persuading all nations to cease hostilities during the 2012 Olympics -- just as they did in ancient times.
+Carrying a bright red backpack, Lord Michael Bates has been walking since April 22, 2011 in hopes of persuading all nations to cease hostilities during the 2012 Olympics -- just as they did in ancient times.

 Despite Bates' quixotic quest, he was optimistic about his chances of making an impact.

 "Probably all crazy people think what they are doing is sane," he told The Associated Press after leaving London's Olympic Stadium on the final leg of his 2,823-mile (4,543-kilometer) journey.
 "I was just convinced of what I was doing."

 Bates, 50, wanted to draw attention to an ancient Greek tradition that called for a cessation of hostilities to ensure safe passage for athletes to take part in the Olympics.
 In those times, he said, the lighting of the torch and the running of it signaled the start of the truce.

 So when Olympic authorities decided to limit this year's torch relay to Britain and Ireland -- after wide protests in 2008 against China hosting the games -- Bates decided to teach people about the true meaning of the Olympic flame.

 He set out from Olympia, the cradle of the ancient games, on a 10-month, 15-nation trek.